The UK’s 2023 Eurovision entry has been confirmed

 Mae Muller confirmed as UK Eurovision act 2023

-UK entry, who will compete in Liverpool in May, was finally announced on BBC Radio 2 and ‘BBC Breakfast’
+The act representing the United Kingdom at this year’s Eurovision Song Contest has finally been revealed.

-The act representing the United Kingdom at this year’s Eurovision Song Contest was finally revealed on BBC Radio 2 on Thursday morning (9 March).
+On Thursday (9 March), it was announced on Zoe Ball’s BBC Radio 2 breakfast show that 25-year-old Londoner Mae Muller will be the UK’s entry for 2023.

-The news was announced on Zoe Ball’s breakfast programme, just after 8.30am, that Mae Muller is the UK entry for 2023.
+Muller, who made the announcement herself in the studio, won fans after supporting Little Mix on tour in 2019.
+The singer has amassed more than six million streams on Spotify for songs such as “Close” and “Better Days”.

-Muller, who made the announcement herself in the studio with a squeal, won fans after supporting Little Mix on tour in 2019.
-The London-raised singer has amassed more than six million streams on Spotify for songs such as “Close” and “Better Days”.
+The latter track earned a place in the top 10 in the US, and she performed it on NBC’s The Tonight Show Starring Jimmy Fallon.

-Muller, 25, will be performing her track “I Wrote a Song” at the competition.
-She is the first female act the UK has had for five years and she was born in the year that the UK last won, when Katrina and the Waves sang “Love Shine a Light” in 1997.
+For Eurovision, Muller will be performing her track “I Wrote a Song”.
+She is the first female act the UK has had for five years, and she was born in the year that the UK last won, when Katrina and the Waves sang “Love Shine a Light” in 1997.

 The singer takes up the mantle from Sam Ryder who, after years of UK acts getting underwhelming Eurovision results, placed second to Ukraine in 2022.